istio/istio.io/content/en/news/releases/1.12.x/announcing-1.12/_index.md

 ## Telemetry API

-In Istio 1.11, the start of the brand new [`Telemetry` API](/docs/reference/config/telemetry/) to bring a standardized API to configure tracing, logging, and metrics in Istio.
+In Istio 1.11, we introduced a brand new [`Telemetry` API](/docs/reference/config/telemetry/) to bring a standardized API to configure tracing, logging, and metrics in Istio.
 In 1.12, we continued work in this direction, expanding support for configuring metrics and access logging to the API.

 To get started, check out the docs: